2022-23 Graduate School Fellowship Timeline

 **Applicants identifying eligibility for the AOP Fellowship as “First-generation college student with high financial need as evidenced by a current and completed FAFSA” must have a current and completed FAFSA on file with the UWM Financial Aid Office.
 This FAFSA will be reviewed by Financial Aid for AOP Fellowship eligibility.

-The current AOP Fellowship academic-year stipend is $15,000.
+The AOP Fellowship 2022-2023 academic-year stipend is $16,000 for recipients in a master’s program and $18,000 for recipients in a doctoral-level program.
 In addition, AOP Fellowship recipients benefit from full coverage of resident tuition, a remission of the out-of-state portion of the tuition (if applicable), low-cost comprehensive health benefits, and a $1,000 travel award.
 Awardees retain full responsibility for segregated fees and additional instructional/course fees (including distance education) above basic graduate tuition levels.
 These fees are to be paid by the AOP Fellowship recipient and are due at the start of each enrollment term.